ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter1/section1-1.md

 ## Server Migration Service (SMS)

-This allows migration of virtual machines, up to 50 migrations concurrently.
+SMS allows migration of virtual machines, up to 50 migrations concurrently.
 This is not in the exam.

 Server Migration Service Link: https://aws.amazon.com/server-migration-service/